The Emancipation of Mimi: Writing and recording

+Carey worked with a range of producers and writers when composing the album, including Jermaine Dupri (left) and the Neptunes (member Pharrell Williams pictured; right).

-During a visit to a recording studio, Carey was given a beat by The Legendary Traxster.
-On a later date, she met with American rapper Twista backstage after a show.
-When Carey mentioned the track, Twista told her that the beat had been originally intended for him, and that he had already written lyrics for it.
-They decided to collaborate on the track, which later was titled "One and Only".
-In the following months, Carey wrote and co-produced several songs including "Say Somethin' (with Snoop Dogg and The Neptunes), "To the Floor" (with Nelly), and "Fly Like a Bird" with James "Big Jim" Wright.
-By November, she felt that she had composed enough good material for The Emancipation of Mimi.
-After Reid listened to the album, however, he suggested the singer compose a few more "strong" singles to ensure the project's commercial success.
-Based on his recommendation, Carey met with Jermaine Dupri in Atlanta for a brief studio session, since Reid felt she had written some of her best work with him.
-During this two-day trip, Carey and Dupri wrote and produced "Shake It Off" and "Get Your Number", which were released as the album's third and fourth singles.
-Following this recording session, "Shake It Off" was briefly selected as the album's lead single, replacing the other contenders, "Stay The Night" and "Say Somethin.
-Carey later returned to Atlanta for a second meeting with Dupri; they then penned the last two songs for the album: "We Belong Together" and "It's Like That".
-In an interview for Billboard, Carey described her sentiments regarding "It's Like That" during the production stage:
+During a visit to a recording studio, Carey was given a beat by the Legendary Traxster.
+Later, she met American rapper Twista backstage after a show.
+When Carey mentioned the track, Twista told her that the beat had been intended for him, and that he had already written lyrics for it.
+They decided to collaborate on the track and titled it "One and Only".
+Within this time, Carey co-wrote and co-produced several tracks for The Emancipation of Mimi, including "Say Somethin'" with Snoop Dogg and the Neptunes, "To the Floor" with Nelly, and "Fly Like a Bird" with James "Big Jim" Wright.

-I had the chills.
-I had a great feeling about it when we finished writing the song, and I was flying back from Atlanta at some crazy hour of the morning ...
-But we were listening to it on the plane ride on the way home, and even from the demo version, I really felt something very special.
+By November 2004, Carey felt that she had composed enough material for The Emancipation of Mimi.
+Reid suggested that the singer compose some more "strong" singles to ensure that the album was commercially successful.
+Carey met with Jermaine Dupri in Atlanta for a brief studio session, as Reid believed she had produced some of her best material in collaboration with him.
+Within two days, the two recorded "Shake It Off" and "Get Your Number".
+"Shake It Off" was initially selected as the lead single, replacing contenders "Stay the Night" and "Say Somethin.
+Carey returned to Atlanta for a second meeting, during which they composed "It's Like That" and "We Belong Together".

-Carey and her management then decided to release "It's Like That" as the album's lead single, calling it "the right fire-starter".
-The singer has praised Dupri for being "focused", and felt that together they had composed some of her favorite songs on the album.
-She has told MTV, "The album is not about making the older executives happy by making a bring-down-the-house, tearjerker ballad, or [something] steeped in the media dramas of my life.
-What I tried to do was keep the sessions very sparse, underproduced, like in '70s soul music ... " According to Reid, Carey intended for the album to feature a more unpolished sound than her previous releases.
-The singer had been frustrated with the overproduction on many of her previous records, due to the inclusion of what she considered unnecessary "bells and whistles".
-She opted to record the majority of The Emancipation of Mimi live, alongside the band.
-Reid agreed with this decision and felt that the live vocals made the album sound more authentic.
+In an interview with Billboard, Carey talked about the creation of "It's Like That", recalling that she had a "great feeling about it" by the time she had finished writing it.
+Following its completion, Carey and her management chose to release the track as the album's lead single, describing it as the best choice to introduce the project.
+She later praised Dupri for being "focused" and said that their collaboration had resulted in some of her favorite songs on the album.
+Carey told MTV that she approached the album not with the intent of satisfying industry expectations for emotional ballads or addressing media narratives about her life, but rather by keeping the production minimal and inspired by the simplicity of 1970s soul music.
+According to Reid, she aimed for the record to have a less polished sound than her earlier releases.

-Dupri takes credit for convincing Carey to return to singing in her signature full voice on many of the tracks, instead of the breathy, "whispering" approach she had adopted on many of her previous recordings.
+Carey had greater creative freedom when making The Emancipation of Mimi.
+Frustrated with what she described as unnecessary "bells and whistles" on previous albums, she chose to record most of the album live with her band.
+Dupri has said he encouraged Carey to reclaim her signature full vocal style throughout The Emancipation of Mimi, moving away from the softer, whispering tone she had used on previous albums.